40309/COMP1-2015-Pre-release/Task Sheet 1.md

 3. **Explain** what happens when a piece is moved off the **top** edge of the board.
 4. **Explain** what happens when a piece is moved off the **bottom** edge of the board.
 5. **Explain** any differences you encountered whilst attempting the above questions (1-4).
-6. **Identify** the function responsible for validating whether a move is acceptable or not.
+6. **Identify** the function responsible for validating whether a move is acceptable or not. **DONE** `CheckMoveIsLegal(Board, StartRank, StartFile, FinishRank, FinishFile, WhoseTurn)`
 7. **Improve** the function identified in question 6 so that an appropriate message is displayed if the move is not valid.
-The user should then be prompted to reenter the co-ordinates of the move.
+The user should then be prompted to reenter the co-ordinates of the move. **DONE**

     This message might look like the following: